HEATHER LAGOS, KILN FORMED GLASS ARTIST

 Creating from my studio in Cochrane, Alberta, Canada, I’m putting my own unique twist on fused glass.
 My pieces are fired in a kiln at a range of high temperatures.
 Each piece is cut by hand from sheets of glass, stacked, and then fused or “melted” together in a kiln.
 The process of kiln-forming glass can take anywhere from 8 hours and up to 36 hours or more for a single firing, though my pieces often return to the kiln several times to get the desired effect before each one is complete.

 After an initial glass fusing class in 2009, I’ve taught myself through trial and error, experimenting constantly with various techniques.
-I continue to learn through endless hours of independent research, often online and through various forums created for glass artists.
+In 2014, my occasional hobby began to blossom into a small business as I started to attend markets and sell my designs in local shops.
+Though I've honed my techniques and skills, I continue to learn through endless hours of independent research, often online and through various forums created for glass artists.
 I strive to create as little waste as possible, and often, pieces that are considered "scrap" glass turn out to be the most beautiful pieces in my collection.

 Although I love working with all glass, I tend to gravitate toward colored transparent glass.
 The way the light passes through the glass creating beautiful, tinted shadows and effects continuously inspires new designs.